 The path to greatness involves the act of winning battles along the way.
-These battles can present themselves clothed in many forms, but one thing is for sure: you’ll need to win a consecutive series of them.
-Amidst heated competition, our instincts become to attack what is keeping us from attaining what we desire, and destroy those who stand in our way.
+These battles can present themselves clothed in many forms, but one thing is for sure: you’ll need to win a consecutive series of them to be successful.
+Amidst heated competition, our instincts become to attack what is keeping us from attaining what we desire, and to destroy those who stand in our way.

-Let Them Win Some
+Let Them Win to Keep the Party Going

-With all that being said, competition is a good thing when you’re in control of a particular domain.
+Competition is a good thing when you’re in control of a particular domain.
 Having your competition dwindle and fade will cause you to do the same if that fact goes unnoticed.
-In order to maintain healthy competition in life, it is necessary to let your competition win a selection of their battles.
-The battles that they win should not cause irreversible damage to you or your domain but they should work to increase your opponents’ morale to stay in the long game.
-As the game progresses, keep allowing their small victories to occur, while keeping your focus on the picture at large.
+In order to maintain healthy growth in any competitive domain, it is necessary to let your competition win a selection of their battles.
+The battles that they win should not cause irreversible damage to you or your collection of work.
+Your losses should, however, work to increase your opponents’ morale to stay put for the long game.
+As the game progresses, keep allowing their small victories to take place, while keeping your focus on the picture at large.
 Envision the battle as it plays out over hours, days, months, or years.
-Envision yourself improving with each one of their victories, as they serve to keep your competition around for longer, allowing you to continue feeding on their presence.
+Envision yourself improving with each one of their victories, as they’d serve to challenge you for longer, allowing you to continue improving because of their presence.

-A prime example of this concept is the tactics used by casino businesses.
+A prime example of this concept are the tactics used by casino businesses.
 A perfect ratio for keeping gamblers in their seats while their losses climb exists.
 Trial and error will help you figure out how to keep your competition around long enough to benefit you.
 Take note of when your competitors’ motivation levels plummet and when its time to raise it in an effort to keep them in the game.